 When a financial institution receives a request for a loan, they are required to respond to that applicant within a certain amount of time to advise them of their credit decision.
 That time, however, can vary based on the specific situation and/or financial institution, which has left many compliance professionals confused as to what actually is required.
-Therefore, let’s take a quick look at the rules and break down what they mean.
+Therefore, let’s take a quick look at the applicable banking regulations and break down what they mean.

 Overview of the Regulation B 30-day Rule